 (3) A final disposition of the claim resulting in no indemnity payment on behalf of the covered person or persons.

-(E) The report required by division (D) shall include for each claim:
+(E) The report required by paragraph (D) of this rule shall include for each claim:

 (1) The name, address and specialty coverage of each covered person;